ghkaan/BaR-release/README.md

 5. Log Date - Last LOG modification date
 6. Comp - Comparison results from validation dataset (for SAS only, if available, this column can be disabled in ini file)
 7. LST - Comparison details from validation LST file (Equal\\Unequal)
-8. Status - Current LOG status (worst message type - PROHIBITED\RESTRICTED\CONDITIONAL\INFORMATIONAL or CLEAN if no such messages)
+8. Status (Line) - Current LOG status (worst message type - PROHIBITED\RESTRICTED\CONDITIONAL\INFORMATIONAL or CLEAN if no such messages) and line in the log with first occurence of this message type.

 If the program date is later than the log date, a ">" mark will be added between the dates with red color highlighting.
 When a validation SAS dataset is identified, the 'Comp' column will show the PROC COMPARE results with color highlighting: green for comparison result of 0 (match) and red for any non-zero result (mismatch).